SergioRoldan/Seths-Network/README.md

 ![Channel closed](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/closed.JPG?raw=true)

-Unlock funds and Dispute state button on channel details are hidden due to the live cycle of smart contracts, when the channel expires after the days specified during the creation of the channel a Dispute state button will appear instead of the Update state button.
+Unlock funds and Dispute state buttons on channel details are hidden due to the live cycle of smart contracts, when the channel expires after the days specified during the creation of the channel a Dispute state button will appear instead of the Update state button.
 Dispute state form is exactly equal than Update state with the only difference that the contract will only allow us to upload one Dispute, if we try to upload another the status will display an error because EVM state is reverted.
 Unlock funds will be shown when the settlement time expires, this is one day after the channel expires, distributing the funds in the channel according to the last state updated.

-Finally the configuration button on the top of the screen next to notifications navigates to configuration component, currectly only a button to drop all the databases appears, read the paragraph above carefully.
+Finally the configuration button on the top of the screen next to notifications navigates to configuration component, correctly only a button to drop all the databases appears (read its paragraph carefully).
 Once the button is clicked it gets disabled.
 Once you drop the dbs you must restart the app closing it and relaunching it with "#npm run electron".

 ![Drop DBs](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/drop_dbs.JPG?raw=true)

-###Video
+### Video

 ## Third-party modules